Ceramic surface replacement – but is it possible minimally-invasively?

 Despite the theoretical advantages, there are significant limitations:

-Ceramic is hard and wear-resistant, but also brittle.
-A fracture can have catastrophic consequences:
+While ceramics are hard and wear-resistant, they are also brittle.
+A break can have catastrophic consequences:

 Technical complexity of the operation: